Data-Efficient GAN Training Beyond (Just) Augmentations: A Lottery Ticket Perspective: Introduction

 \section{Introduction}

-Generative adversarial networks (GANs) have achieved breakthroughs \cite{brock2018large,goodfellow2014generative,karras2017progressive,karras2019style,karras2020analyzing,Miyato:2018wa,MiyatoK18,kupyn2019deblurgan,gong2019autogan,jiang2021enlightengan} over the past few years, blessed by the quantity, diversity and high quality of natural images available in the general domain.
-However, for specific application domains, it could become challenging or even infeasible to collect a sufficiently large-scale dataset, due to various constraints on the imaging expense, subject type, image quality, privacy, copyright status, and more.
+The quantity, diversity, and high quality of natural images available in the general domain have played an essential role in the achieved breakthroughs of Generative Adversarial Networks (GANs)~\cite{brock2018large,goodfellow2014generative,karras2017progressive,karras2019style,karras2020analyzing,Miyato:2018wa,MiyatoK18,kupyn2019deblurgan,gong2019autogan,jiang2021enlightengan} over the past few years.
+However, it could become challenging or even infeasible for specific application domains to collect a sufficiently large-scale dataset, due to various constraints on the imaging expense, subject type, image quality, privacy, copyright status, and more.
 That prohibits GANs' broader applications in these domains, e.g., for generating synthetic training data \cite{shrivastava2017learning}.
 Examples of such domains include medical images, images from scientific experiments, images of rare species, or photos of a specific person or landmark.
 Eliminating the need of immense datasets for GAN training is highly demanded for those scenarios.
 Naively training GAN with scarce samples leads to overconfident discriminators that overfit the small training data \cite{arjovsky2017towards,zhang2018pa,karras2020training,zhao2020diffaugment}; it usually ends up with training divergence and drastic performance degradation (evidenced later in Figure~\ref{fig:gan_overfitting}).

-In this paper, we address the above issue from a brand new perspective by decomposing the challenging GAN training in limited data regimes into two sequential sub-problems: ($i$) finding independent trainable subnetworks (i.e., lottery tickets in GANs) \cite{chen2021gans,Kalibhat2020WinningLT}; then ($ii$) training the located subnetworks, which we show is more data-efficient by itself, and can further benefit from aggressive augmentations (both the input data and feature levels).
+This paper addresses the above issue from a brand new perspective by decomposing the challenging GAN training in limited data regimes into two sequential sub-problems: ($i$) finding independent trainable subnetworks (i.e., lottery tickets in GANs) \cite{chen2021gans,Kalibhat2020WinningLT}; then ($ii$) training the located subnetworks, which we show is more data-efficient by itself, and can further benefit from aggressive augmentations (both the input data and feature levels).
 Either sub-problem becomes much less data-hungry to train, and the two sub-problems re-use the same small training set of real images.
-Although this paper focuses on tackling the data-efficient training of GANs, such a coordinated framework might potentially be generalized to training other deep models with high data efficiency too.
+Although this paper focuses on tackling the data-efficient training of GANs, such a coordinated framework might potentially be generalized to training other deep models with higher data efficiency too.